Did you know that grass hay should make up for more than three-quarters of a rabbit’s diet?

 We also like that it’s American-grown (in the Pacific Northwest), for those who care about buying local.
 You’ll find it an easy, reliable way to get the proper amount of fiber into your furball’s diet, especially since a single bag can last one rabbit for months.

 Like our #1 pick, Kaytee has some issues with dust.
 We’d prefer they not cut the stems too small to begin with, since it leads them to disintegrate under pressure in the bag.
 Also, according to our tests with real bunnies, they just don’t go for it as often as they do for Oxbow western, so we had to put Kaytee at #2.
+With all that said, we think this is the best hay for rabbits for the money this year.

 3. Alfalfa Rabbit Hay – Premium Choice